Bhutan: Music and dance

 Dance dramas and masked dances such as the Cham dance are common traditional features at festivals, usually accompanied by traditional music.
 At these events, dancers depict heroes, demons, dæmons, death heads, animals, gods, and caricatures of common people by wearing colourful wooden or composition face masks and stylised costumes.
 The dancers enjoy royal patronage, and preserve ancient folk and religious customs and perpetuate the ancient lore and art of mask-making.

 The music of Bhutan can generally be divided into traditional and modern varieties; traditional music comprises religious and folk genres, the latter including zhungdra and boedra.
 The modern rigsar is played on a mix of traditional instruments and electronic keyboards, and dates back to the early 1990s; it shows the influence of Indian popular music, a hybrid form of traditional and Western popular influences.

+Art

 Family structure

 In Bhutanese families, inheritance generally passes matrilineally through the female rather than the male line.
 Daughters will inherit their parents' house.
 A man is expected to make his own way in the world and often moves to his wife's home.
 Love marriages are more common in urban areas, but the tradition of arranged marriages among acquainted families is still prevalent in most of the rural areas.
 Although uncommon, polygamy is accepted, often being a device to keep property in a contained family unit rather than dispersing it.
 The previous king, Jigme Singye Wangchuck, who abdicated in 2006, had four queens, all of whom are sisters.
 The current king, Jigme Khesar Namgyel Wangchuck, wed Jetsun Pema, then 21, a commoner and daughter of a pilot, on 13 October 2011.